compromise-evident/RawVisual/README.md

 <!--
-See raw, stats, & just the 98 text characters of any file + extensive reference in source.
+/// RawVisual - see raw, stats, & just the 98 text characters of any file + extensive reference in source.
 -->